anik-kumar-nath/Test-Yourself/README.md

 ### Test Yourself

-An application used to take quiz in four different topics, built with React, javaScript, Bootstrap and CSS.
+React.js Web Application for practicing with multiple topics quizzes.

 ## Project Status

 This project is currently in development.
 Users can Perform the four different topics quiz test and also see the correct answer.
-Functionality has been used to show correct or wrong messages based on user activity.
+Functionality has been used to show correct or wrong messages toast based on user selection activity.
-Another feature I have shown the topics quiz data in a chart on the statistic page, and some blog posts have been shown on a Blog page.
+Another feature I have shown is the topics quiz data in a chart on the statistic page, and some blog posts have been shown on a Blog page.

 ## Project Screen Shot(s)